PaimaStudios/PRC/PRCS/prc-4.md

 These endpoints are provided by the game node to allow external sites generate a frontend for the DEX.

-1. Get game assets and metadata.
+1. Get Game Assets and Metadata.

     `GET /dex/`